 If a module of your product requires access to a third-party data feed to function, it is dependent on that third party continuing to provide the feed through the same channel and in the same format.
 Having identified this dependency during their product dependency mapping process, a product manager would realize that this poses a risk.

-The project manager has multiple options to mitigate this risk.
+The product manager has multiple options to mitigate this risk.
 They could reach out to the third party and get assurance that the feed will continue, or if there will be changes, agree that they will notify the project manager well in advance.

 Alternatively, they could seek a way for the product to function without the need for the third-party data feed, perhaps by developing an in-house solution.